 - Sometimes used by an employer whose staff live at the property

-The council tax you pay depends on the value of the property in April 1991, as set by the Government's Valuation Office Agency (VOA) which is part of Her Majesty's Revenues and Customs (HMRC) - not the Council.
+The Council Tax you pay depends on the value of the property in April 1991, as set by the Valuation Office Agency (VOA) which is part of Her Majesty's Revenue and Customs (HMRC) - not the council.

 For further information regarding the band of your property, please visit the GOV.UK website (external link).